An Intensive Ethnographic Survey on Traditional Routes in Kosraean Culture

 Granting Agency: Department of Interior, U.S. National Park Service

-Project PI: Ashley Meredith, Kosrae State Cultural Anthropologist
+Ashley Meredith, Kosrae State Cultural Anthropologist

 Project dates: July 2017-January 2018